jchen42703/MLResourcesforHS/README.md

 __Primarily based on this rough draft:__ [draft](https://docs.google.com/document/d/19xvA0FhQrcueUCs1FI0rxI0jy4mii_O7mvtcjx-KH5I/edit?usp=sharing) <br>
 # Machine Learning Resources
 ## Introduction
 Machine learning is no joke and there’s a ton of higher level mathematics involved.
 However, it’s entirely doable for anyone willing to put the time and dedication into it.
-I recommend that you read through the entirety of this resource before actually starting anything and don’t be afraid to ask questions!
+I recommend that you read through the entirety of this resource before actually starting anything and don’t be afraid to ask questions! <br>
-	Also, note that if you find any resources that you feel are extremely helpful, please contact jchen42703@gmail.com for suggestions.
+Also, note that if you find any resources that you feel are extremely helpful, please open up a pull request/issue.

 ## General Tips
 When you start to code, I highly recommend that you ask for someone to review your code on a consistent basis depending on the difficulty of the issue.
 It will save a lot of time.
 Also, note that the hard part is always preprocessing the data and physically setting the hyperparameters/configuring the architecture of the NN/machine learning pipelines.
-The nuances with this process comes with experience, exposure, and a lot of failure.
+The nuances with this process comes with experience, exposure, and a lot of failure. <br>
 I know that there’s a lot of resources and stuff to go over, but here’s what I recommend doing:
 * As you’re learning about the theory and mathematics, refer back to the code implementations to see how it really works.
 Don’t burn yourself out in the beginning.
 Take 5-10 minute breaks in between sessions and try to mix up your work (i.e. an hour of paper writing, then an hour of education, then an hour of coding/implementation, an hour of review, paper reading, and education and repeat).
 * If you feel like you’re losing motivation,  you’re tired, or stumped, take a 1-2 day break and come back with a fresh mind.
 * Familiarize yourself with the data science/DL packages; you’d be surprised at how insanely good numpy, keras, and sklearn are.